segmentio/segment-docs/src/connections/destinations/catalog/hubspot/index.md

 4. Go to your HubSpot Settings.
-5. Create a new `contact property` in HubSpot for each audience you want HubSpot to receive from Personas.
+5. Create a new `property` in HubSpot for each audience you want HubSpot to receive from Personas.
    This is required because HubSpot’s schema is explicitly defined.
    You must do this *before* you send any Personas data from Segment to HubSpot.